Counties 3 Somerset

 Counties 3 Somerset (formerly known as Somerset 1 or Tribute Somerset 1 for sponsorship reasons) is an English rugby union league which sits at the ninth level of league rugby union in England involving teams based in the county of Somerset as well as some teams based in Bristol.
 1st, 2nd and even 3rd XV sides can participate in the division as long as they are not from the same club.

 The league champions and runners up are promoted to Counties 2 Somerset while relegated teams drop to either Counties 4 Somerset North or Counties 4 Somerset South depending on location.
 Each year clubs in this division also take part in the RFU Junior Vase – a level 9–12 national competition.

-Teams 2025-26
+Teams 2026-27

 North

+Departing were Yatton, promoted to Counties 2 Somerset.
+There was no relegation.